cham11ng/sagarchamling.com/content/about-me.md

 My career in software development began at [Technorio Inc.](https://technorio.com/), a company co-founded by my college friends.
 As a core team member, I worked as a Team Lead Software Engineer, actively contributing to web application projects, leading architectural decision-making, and mentoring fellow developers.
 Then, my journey led me to DoranSoft Pvt.
 Ltd. as a Full Stack Developer, where I leveraged technologies like `Laravel Framework`, `Vue.js`, `jQuery`, and `Postgres` for web application development.

 At [Leapfrog Technology, Inc.](https://www.lftechnology.com/) to [Laudio](https://www.laudio.com/), I wore multiple hats.
 I started as a Trainee at Leapfrog Technology, where I built a strong foundation in UI/UX front-end design and coding practices in Javascript.
-I then embarked on an exciting journey as a Software Engineer at a project called Laudio, where I familiarized myself with microservices architecture, integrated automated CI processes in development workflow and continued building a Web application based on React and Node.js.
+I then embarked on an exciting journey as a Software Engineer at a project called Laudio, where I familiarized myself with microservices architecture, integrated automated CI processes in development workflow and continued building a Web application based on `React` and `Node.js`.
 Subsequently, I progressed to a Senior Software Engineer, leading a team and contributing to system design, research and implementation.
+During this phase of my career, I had the opportunity to work on several cloud-based solutions for the application using `Amazon Web Services (AWS)`.

 Seeking further expertise, I joined for a Postgraduate Degree in Cybersecurity, where I'm continuously enhancing my knowledge in this critical field of IT.

 ## Certification and Trainings 🎯

-To stay at the forefront of cybersecurity, I've earned several training and certification, including:
+To stay at the forefront of emerging technologies, cloud computing, and cybersecurity including network and cloud security, I've earned several trainings and a certification:

 <div class="training_section">